rrra/www/content/post/2024/zero-retries-181-explaining-the-use-case-for-date-over-repeater-part-2.md

 * Digipeaters are generally very simple devices, with limited buffer memory, and thus can accommodate only small amounts of data and short packets.
-Larger amounts of data or longer packets cause “fragmentation” through the repeater, and reduce throughput.
+Larger amounts of data or longer packets cause "fragmentation" through the repeater, and reduce throughput.

 * If the number of users of a digipeater rises above a certain threshold where too may transmissions exceed the digipeater’s (channel)